ByteRookie/AGS_Service/README.md

 ```

 Reinstall the integration from the full GitHub repository so the suite can
 run properly.
-HACS releases may omit the `tests` directory, which prevents the
+HACS releases may omit the `tests` directory inside the
-`run_tests` service from executing.
+integration, which prevents the `run_tests` service from executing.

-If the folder is entirely missing you will instead see:
+If the `custom_components/ags_service/tests` folder is entirely missing you will instead see:

 ```
 ❌ AGS Service Tests Failed